DGX Spark · part 8

 Ollama when:

-They can coexist on the same machine but not simultaneously use the GPU at full bandwidth.
-The pattern that works: vLLM as the persistent server, Ollama for ad-hoc testing after stopping vLLM.
+They can coexist on the same machine but can't both use the GPU at full bandwidth at once.
+In practice, run vLLM as the persistent server and spin up Ollama for ad-hoc testing once vLLM is stopped.

-Diagnosing the 16 tok/s Ollama run.
-The CPU/GPU split is invisible unless you know to check ollama ps.
-The model loads, responds, and appears to work — just at half speed.
-Initial instinct was to blame concurrent downloads or background processes, which turned out to be wrong.
+Most of the time went into diagnosing the 16 tok/s Ollama run, not the benchmark itself.
+The CPU/GPU split is invisible unless you know to check ollama ps — the model loads, responds, and seems fine, just at half speed.
+My first instinct was to blame concurrent downloads or background processes; both were wrong.

 The fastest runtime is the one that eliminates the most overhead between the model weights and the compute units.
 Format-specific kernels (Marlin) beat general-purpose dequant paths (GGUF) for the same reason hand-tuned SQL beats an ORM — the abstraction layer costs something, and at 52 tok/s, that something is 30%.